cgarst/dotfiles/README.md

 # dotfiles
 The things that I use to do things.
-Everyday aliases and bash scripts intended for macOS.
+Everyday aliases and bash scripts intended for macOS and/or WSL.
 Use at your own risk.

 ## Installation
 SSH: